Gold Awards 2018: Drashti Dhami, Mouni-Sriti, Hina Khan, Vivian & Others Set Red Carpet On Fire!

 - Gold Awards 2016: Divyanka, Hina, Sriti, Mouni & Devoleena - Beauties Who Stole The Show… [PICS]

-The much awaited awards ceremony, Gold Awards 2018 is being held yesterday (June 19, 2018) at the Filmistan studios.
+The much-awaited awards ceremony, Gold Awards 2018 was held yesterday (June 19, 2018) at the Filmistan studios.
 This time, it is celebrating eleven glorious years.
-The show is hosted by none other than Shivaay Singh Oberoi aka Nakuul Mehta.
+The show was hosted by none other than Shivaay Singh Oberoi aka Nakuul Mehta.
 From Hina Khan to Mouni Roy, Sriti Jha, everyone were stunners and looked fab in their outfits.

 Take a look at the stars galore at Gold Awards 2018.